 - Reminding your healthcare providers to wear gloves or masks

 - Not allowing others to touch your incisions

-Fatigue can continue for up to a month of recovery.
+Fatigue can continue for up to a month.
 Exercises and regular activity may be recommended to help your recovery.

 Call Your Doctor